GoogleCloudPlatform/vertex-ai-samples/notebooks/official/README.md

 The steps performed include:

-- Create a `Vertex AI Dataset`.\n",
+- Create a `Vertex AI Dataset`
-- Train an `AutoML` text classification `Model` resource.\n",
+- Train an `AutoML` text classification `Model` resource.
-- Obtain the evaluation metrics for the `Model` resource.\n",
+- Obtain the evaluation metrics for the `Model` resource.
-- Create an `Endpoint` resource.\n",
+- Create an `Endpoint` resource.
-- Deploy the `Model` resource to the `Endpoint` resource.\n",
+- Deploy the `Model` resource to the `Endpoint` resource.
-- Make an online prediction\n",
+- Make an online prediction.
-- Make a batch prediction\n",
+- Make a batch prediction.
 </blockquote>

 [AutoML tabular forecasting model](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/automl/sdk_automl_tabular_forecasting_batch.ipynb)

 <blockquote>
-In this tutorial, you create an AutoML tabular forecasting model from a Python script, and then do a batch prediction using the Vertex AI SDK.
+In this tutorial, you create an `AutoML` tabular forecasting model from a Python script, and then do a batch prediction using the Vertex AI SDK.

 This tutorial uses the following Google Cloud ML services:

-- AutoML Training
+- `AutoML Training`
-- Vertex AI Batch Prediction
+- `Vertex AI Batch Prediction`
-- Vertex AI Model resource
+- `Vertex AI Model` resource

 The steps performed include:

-- Create a Vertex AI Dataset resource.
+- Create a `Vertex AI Dataset` resource.
-- Train an AutoML tabular forecasting Model resource.
+- Train an `AutoML` tabular forecasting `Model` resource.
-- Obtain the evaluation metrics for the Model resource.
+- Obtain the evaluation metrics for the `Model` resource.
 - Make a batch prediction.
 </blockquote>